Holly Stover

-Holly Stover is an American politician who has served as a member of the Maine House of Representatives since December 2018.
+Holly Beth Stover (born November 2, 1960) is an American politician who has served as a member of the Maine House of Representatives since December 2018.

 Electoral history

 Stover was elected in the 2018 Maine House of Representatives election to the 89th district.
 She was reelected in the 2020 Maine House of Representatives election.
 She was redistricted to the 48th district in the 2022 Maine House of Representatives election and was subsequently elected.

 Biography

-Stover earned bachelor's degrees from Nasson College and the University of Southern Maine.
+Stover earned a bachelor's degrees from Nasson College and the University of Southern Maine.